-10 surprising facts about Komodo dragons
+11 surprising facts about Komodo dragons

 While parthenogenesis occurs in some 70 species around the world, this was the first time it had been confirmed in Komodo dragons.

 It may be amazing that female Komodo dragons can make sure the species continues with or without the presence of males.
-But something that isn't quite so inspiring is that those little offspring might just be an easy meal for an adult dragon.
+But something that isn't quite so inspiring is that those little offspring might just be an easy meal.

-If other prey isn't available, or it just looks like a youngster would make a nice snack, an adult Komodo dragon is not above snagging one as lunch.
+If other prey isn't available, or it just looks like a youngster would make a nice snack, an adult Komodo dragon isn't above snagging one for lunch.
 For this reason, young Komodo dragons will spend time up in trees, avoiding getting in the path of larger lizards.
 That's not the only behavior that helps keep them alive to adulthood.

 According to the Smithsonian National Zoo, "Because large Komodos cannibalize young ones, the young often roll in fecal material, thereby assuming a scent that the large dragons are programmed to avoid.
 Young dragons also undergo rituals of appeasement, with the smaller lizards pacing around a feeding circle in a stately ritualized walk.
 Their tail is stuck straight out and they throw their body from side to side with exaggerated convulsions."

-9. You might not be able to outrun a speedy Komodo dragon

-Watching a Komodo dragon coming your way might be one of the world's most unnerving scenes.
+Watching a Komodo dragon coming your way would be unnerving.
 (Photo: Kiwisoul/Shutterstock)

 They may look large and lumbering, but these lizards are all muscle and can move with explosive speed.
 In an all-out sprint, a Komodo dragon can run at an impressive 12 miles per hour.
 The average human sprints at just 15 miles per hour.
-So if you are caught by surprise by a charging Komodo dragon that was lying in wait for a meal, you'd better run like your life depends on it.
+So if you're caught by surprise by a charging Komodo dragon that was lying in wait for a meal, run like your life depends on it.
 Komodo dragons have been responsible for the death of four people in the last 41 years.
-Don't underestimate their speed just from the look of their bulk.
+Don't underestimate their speed just because of their bulk.

-So we've talked a lot about the ferocity, speed, grave-robbing and cannibalistic tendencies of these behemoth lizards, but we wouldn't want to leave you with that as the only impression you have of Komodo dragons.
+So we've talked a lot about the ferocity, speed, grave-robbing and cannibalistic tendencies of these behemoth lizards, but we wouldn't want to leave you with an unbalanced impression.
 There's a softer side to them — sort of.

 It turns out Komodo dragons also engage in play.
 Captive individuals have been observed playing with shovels, shoes and even frisbees.
 The way the individuals interacted with the objects were shown to be without aggression or food motivation, and would easily be considered play if the dragon were a dog or cat.

 Kraken, a dragon kept at Smithsonian National Zoological Park, showed playful behavior with her keepers.
-Science Blogs writes, "Kraken would tug at or sever shoe laces (with her teeth), and would gently pull objects out of people’s pockets.
-The keepers then began to introduce boxes, blankets, shoes and Frisbees into Kraken’s enclosure, and many of Kraken’s reactions would be interpreted as playful if witnessed in a mammal.
+As Science Blogs described it: "Kraken would tug at or sever shoe laces (with her teeth), and would gently pull objects out of people's pockets.
+The keepers then began to introduce boxes, blankets, shoes and Frisbees into Kraken's enclosure, and many of Kraken's reactions would be interpreted as playful if witnessed in a mammal.
 Kraken has also been recorded to play tug-of-war with her keepers.
-In a detailed, thorough study of Kraken’s interactions with objects and her keepers, Burghardt et al. (2002) concluded that play-like behaviour in Komodo dragons definitely meets the formal criteria for play."
+In a detailed, thorough study of Kraken's interactions with objects and her keepers, Burghardt et al. (2002) concluded that play-like behaviour in Komodo dragons definitely meets the formal criteria for play."

 And just in case you wondered what it looks like to play tug-o-war with a Komodo dragon, here's this little bit of cuteness for you (no really, it's cute!):

-Note: Editor's note: This story has been updated with new information since it was first published in March 2017.